Mont Ventoux: Tour de France

 Mont Ventoux is the scene of one of the most grueling climbs in the Tour de France bicycle race, which has ascended the mountain eighteen times since 1951.
 The followed trail mostly passes through Bédoin.
 Its fame as a scene of great Tour dramas has made it a magnet for cyclists around the world.

 British cyclist Tom Simpson died on the mountain on 13 July 1967 from heat exhaustion caused by a combination of factors, including dehydration (caused by lack of fluid intake and diarrhea), use of amphetamines, and alcohol, although there is still speculation as to the exact cause of his death.
 He began to wildly weave across the road before he fell down.
-He was delirious and asked spectators to put him back on the bike, which he rode to within a half mile of the summit before collapsing dead, still clipped into his pedals.
+He was delirious and asked spectators to put him back on the bike, which he rode to within a kilometre of the summit before collapsing dead, still clipped into his pedals.
 Amphetamines were found in his jersey and bloodstream.
 There is a memorial to Simpson near the summit, which has become a shrine to fans of cycling, who often leave small tokens of remembrance there.
 In 1970, Eddy Merckx rode himself to the brink of collapse while winning the stage.
 He received oxygen, recovered, and won the Tour.
 In 1994, Eros Poli, not known for his climbing ability, stole away at the beginning of the day's stage, built up a substantial time gap from the peloton, and was first over the Ventoux and eventual stage winner despite losing a minute of his lead per kilometre of the ascent.